EvaisaDev/EternalJukebox/README.md

 # EternalJukebox

-The source files for the EternalJukebox, a rehosting of the Infinite Jukebox.
+This repo contains my own version of the EternalJukebox, a rehosting of the Infinite Jukebox.
-This repo contains everything you need to host the EternalJukebox on your own server!
+You can find the offical repo at https://github.com/UnderMybrella/EternalJukebox This is basically a simplified version of the website.

 You can visit the official site here: